 For the Plant Biology option, students are required to meet the 13 credit requirement using the plant-based courses listed below (a subset of those listed for the general Biology major).
 Additional credits over and beyond the three required courses of 13 credits can come from any approved Biology Major course and will count towards the 31 credits of the major.

-6. A Laboratory or Field Research Experience (2 cr minimum)
+6. Additional Lab or Field Research Experience (2 cr minimum)

 This requirement can be fulfilled with an approved laboratory course beyond that done for requirement 5.
 Two credits of directed study or research-based senior thesis in a plant science discipline can also count.